-Here are some books that I have recently read and enjoyed to some degree.
-Others will have loved them.
+Here are some books that I have recently read and engaged with enough to comment on.
+Other people may love them.
 They miss the cut of my recommended books because something is lacking: elegant writing, spirit, a character to love or simply they don’t add up.
 Or they may be just too weird for your regular group of bookies.
+Or too horrible.
 If you see a book you love here, please tell me what I missed.

 This is an Australian saga sent in two times: in 1880 and in 1911.
 It misses out on my ‘recommended for book club list’ because it doesn’t quite add up.
 Several characters fight to be the story’s key and, quite honestly, I never worked out what the cartographer’s secret was, or which cartographer it was that held the secret.
 Letitia is the main narrator, who in 1911 goes to chase an inheritance from a great-aunt and learns that her aunt Evie hadn’t died in childhood but had gone missing while searching for a lost explorer called Leichhardt (an historic character lost in the outback), with whom her dad was fixated.
 Letitia investigates and a series of coincidences have her stumbling on what may have befallen her aunt (who might have been better finishing the story herself?) but the family stuff was all unnecessarily complicated and the wasn’t much historical detail.
 Enjoyed the stuff about the explorer, Leichhardt, though and enough colour to keep me reading.